sourcegraph/handbook/content/departments/product/index.md

 - Aravind Ramaraju - Cody Strat, Cody Enterprise (including Cody Web)
 - TBH - Sourcegraph Platform and Code Search

+For a full list of EPD and TPM responsibilities, see [EPD Resources](../../team/epd-resources.md).

 ### [Design](./design)

 The design team's missions are to ensure the software we ship is powerful, usable, accessible and delightful, to be the voice of the developer, and to create a differentiated, inspired and trustworthy brand.